 As important a topic as it is, reproducibility is a problem for GUI users, a problem that has only recently been solved by some software developers.
 Most GUIs, such as BlueSky, save only code, but it’s not code the GUI users wrote, so they also can’t read it or change it!
 Others, such as jamovi, RKWard, and the newest version of SPSS, save the dialog box entries and allow GUI users to have reproducibility in the form they prefer.

 The R Commander offers only code-based reproducibility.
 There’s no way to recreate a fully specified dialog box when starting from the saved code.

-If you wish to share your work with colleagues, you would send them two files: the code and your data set.
-They would then have to install either the R Commander, or the RcmdrMisc package.
+If you wished to share your work with colleagues, you would send them two files: the code and your data set.
+They would then have to install either the R Commander or the RcmdrMisc package.
 The latter contains all the R Commander’s built-in functions.
-Your colleague might also have to install some plug-ins, if you used any (they’re standard R packages).
+Your colleague might also have to install some plug-ins if you used any (they’re standard R packages).

 Output & Report Writing

 Ideally, output should be clearly labeled, well organized, and of publication quality.
 It might also delve into the realm of word processing through Sweave/knitr and Rmarkdown documents.
 At the moment, none of the GUIs covered in this series of reviews meets all of these requirements.
 See the separate reviews to see how each of the other packages is doing on this topic.